 Join us for Peace Camp 2016 at the University of Washington!
 Camp is from 9:30am to 3:30 am Monday through Friday, and there is after camp care is available.
 Snacks provided, please bring your own lunch and water bottles.
 There is a community potluck on Friday for the whole family!
 Hope to see you there!

-All applications can be downloaded, completed, and sent back to email@example.com.
+All applications can be completed online, or downloaded, completed, and sent back to firstname.lastname@example.org.